MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 - **Python Device**.
 This output supports both console output and display of PNG graphics using the Python interpreter.

-##  Technical notes

-This section contains additional technical details and frequently asked questions.

-For more information about the architecture, inception, and common uses of Python script in Azure Machine Learning, see [Azure Machine Learning and Python](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/04/22/azure-machine-learning-and-python/)

-### How to attach script resources
+## How to attach script resources

 The **Execute Python Script** module supports the use of arbitrary Python script files as inputs, provided they are prepared in advance and uploaded to your workspace as part of a .ZIP file.
 The module is generally limited to a single dataset as output.

-#### Upload a ZIP file containing Python code to your workspace
+### Upload a ZIP file containing Python code to your workspace

 1. In the experiment area of Azure Machine Learning Studio, click **Datasets**, and then click **New**.